Products

 Product feedback surveys act as a tool to learn how your customers interact with your product.
 You’ll get information on what they like, what they dislike, and potential features you can integrate in the future.

-While you can use specific product surveys, you could also launch Customer Satisfaction Score (CSAT) surveys.
+While you can use specific product surveys, you could also launch Customer Satisfaction (CSAT) surveys.
 Launching a CSAT that asks for open-ended information, like:

 • How satisfied is a customer with your service?